pcroch/spring-boot-template/README.md

 This is a default project to have a fast start when I want to develop something on spring boot

+Postgres is the db that is run locally in addition with flyway.
+To run the pipeline, h2 is used

 ### Initial Set-up

 ** Postgres **